Red-Scare Tactics in 1960s against Black Communist Revolutionaries: “Revolution Underway”

 DOCUMENTARY REPORT ON BLACK COMMUNIST REVOLUTIONARIES

 “Revolution Underway” is a preserved documentary report on Black Communist revolutionary activities during planned riots throughout 20 states in the 1960s.
-The efforts of the Black Communist revolutionaries were often admittedly, “Anti-American,” rather than a mere critique of colonialism, imperialism and the lack of civil rights.
-You are free to think of it in whatever way you choose, although in my opinion, I would not use “Revolution Underway” as a means to entirely compare to our present-day; thereby de-legitimize the very real issues of police brutality, militarized police, racism, and so forth.
-Given that our politics operates entirely now like sports-teams and religions, Conservatives reject anything their Left-counterpart believe and vice versa.
-Then, people claim to be freethinkers?
-How can that be so?
-As surely, in these times, the classic red scare propaganda aims at destroying or obstructing all revolutionary and civil rights action, whether it is expressed peacefully or violently, or through and by Communist ideologues or Democrats and left-progressives.
-Atleast, this should be kept in mind.
+Conservatives are sharing it to de-legitimize the real issues of police brutality, militarized police, racism, and so forth.
+In these times, the classic red scare propaganda aims at destroying or obstructing all revolutionary and civil rights action, whether it is expressed peacefully or violently.
 For the Conservatives, the protests of our time are the machinations of an Anti-American coup through-and-through, and the hard-bullet and the tear gas is for them, a justified measure.
-This is modern Conservatism — left to the last generation’s children and thirty-year old men “meme’ing” and mocking protesters from the comfort of their homes.
-In Conservative media, everyone on the Left are considered the same — Communists and Socialists; and certainly because some individuals and organizations give them the justifications for their hysterical arguments.
-As for me, it always goes too far, when one’s rationale and view of history leads them to the idea, whether on the Right or Left, that America ought to be destroyed, as said in a recent blog post.
+This is modern Conservatism — left to the last generation’s children and thirty-year old men “meme’ing” and mocking protesters from the comfort of their homes, or fighting in their groups of white militia-men.

 I am not a socialist, but atleast, from a scholarly and historical perspective, I think it is vital to understand the effort and role of American Communists that sought to radicalize yet help Blacks in the fight for racial equality, when and where they needed it.
 I particularly like this book of Erik S. McDuffie, Sojourning for Freedom: Black Women, American Communism, and the Making of Black Left Feminism.

-This understanding is also exemplified for example, in a 2010 interview between NPR host Michael Martin and Robin Kelley (American Historian of the University of Oxford and Author, Hammer and Hoe: Alabama Communists During the Great Depression).
+This understanding is also best exemplified in a 2010 interview between NPR host Michael Martin and Robin Kelley (American Historian of the University of Oxford and Author, Hammer and Hoe: Alabama Communists During the Great Depression).

 Prof. KELLEY: “In 1928, the communist position internationally was that African-Americans in the South have the right to self-determination.
 Meaning: they have the right to create their own nation in the South.
 In this position that came out of Moscow, it came from other black communists around the globe.